drhsqlite/pikchr/doc/teardown01.md

 the new box are initialized to values from the previous box.
 That means we don't have to set the height, or set "`behind C0`" or "`thin`" or "`color gray`".
 All those attributes are inherited.
-The second box only has to change the width (because it is shorter) and adjust the background color, and set the position.
+The second box only has to change the width to accommodate the shorter length of the branch it encloses in the diagram, to adjust the background color, and to set the position.

-We want the right edge of both background boxes to align.
-And we want the branch background to begin at a little to the left of C3.
+We want the right edge of both background boxes to align, and we want the branch background to begin a little to the left of C3.
 The left edge of C2 seems like a reasonable starting point, so we set the width to "`previous.e.x - C2.w.x`" on line 27.
 The "`previous`" refers to the previous background color box, of course.

-Be careful that you do not insert any new objects in between the two boxes, and thus mess up the "`previous`".
-Perhaps it would be better to label the prior color box and refer to it by name, like this:
+If you had to insert a new object in between the two boxes, it would change the referent of the "`previous`" qualifier, but only if one or more of those new objects is itself a box.
+Inserting a circle wouldn't affect it, since "`previous`" always means the previous object of the same type.

+If you had to interpose another box, you could solve the broken reference problem by adding a label and using that label instead of "`previous`":

 ~~~~
          ...